 FAQ #4: I think my wife has an eating disorder.
 I don’t see her eat, she often finds things to do during family meal times.
 She seems to be dropping weight fast too.
 I’ve asked her about it and she denies it.
 But, I can tell there’s something wrong.
 I worry about her.
 What should I do?

 Your wife is very blessed to have you so tuned in that you would notice this change.
 My best advice for you is to keep asking her.
-Make sure you are asking at the right time (during meal time with kids around she’s certain to blow you off!).
+Make sure you ask at the right time (during meal time with kids around she’s certain to blow you off!).
 Ask her at bedtime or when you are out, alone.
 Tell her you are worried she’s not eating enough.
-Ask her if she’s trying to lose weight or thinks she needs to change her body for you.
+Ask her if she’s trying to lose weight or needs to change her body for you.

 Do you have a specific question about helping your wife with her body image?
 Write it in comments and we’ll tackle it in a future post!